 Discover the Explosion Crater Lakes in the Pearl of Africa

-The Explosion Crater Lakes in Uganda are places of discovery, relaxation.
-They are also some of the best spots for hiking, nature walks, climbs, biking, birding, boating, and even fishing.
+The Explosion Crater Lakes in Uganda are places of discovery on hikes, bike rides, and relaxation areas.
+Those who live in Uganda know that the crater lakes are some of the best spots for hiking, nature walks, climbs, Biking, birding, boating, and fishing.

 The Scenic Explosion Crater Lakes found in Uganda is also where you find some of the best Safari Lodges.
-Lodges such as Crater Lake Safari Lodge, Kyaninga Lodge, Papaya Lodge, Ndali Lodge, Jacana Safari Lodge, and Kasenyi Safari Camp.
+Lodges located on Crater Lakes include Crater Lake Safari Lodge, Kyaninga Lodge, Papaya Lodge, Ndali Lodge, Jacana Safari Lodge, and Kasenyi Safari Camp.

-The Scenic Explosion Crater Lakes found in Uganda were formed rather recent in the light of ancient volcanic activity in Uganda – a mere 8 to 10,000 years ago.
+The Scenic Explosion Crater Lakes found in Uganda were formed relatively recently in the light of ancient volcanic activity in Uganda – a mere 8 to 10,000 years ago.
 Today you see them as serene, scenic lakes.
-When they exploded, they caused tremendous damage in their time, covering an area larger than Mount Vesuvius did at Pompeii.
+They caused tremendous damage in their Time when they exploded, covering an area larger than Mount Vesuvius did at Pompeii.
 The Ugandan Explosion Craters reduced Lake Edward to a toxic mess.
-Fire and brimstone still erupted from these explosion craters as recently as 2000 BC while the Pyramids in Egypt were being built.
+Fire and brimstone erupted from these explosion craters as recently as 2000 BC while the Pyramids in Egypt were being built.

 The Explosion Craters did not build cones as Volcanoes do.
 Instead, they blew ash and rock far and wide.
 Today there are these incredible, beautiful lakes, some of which still have a particular sulfur smell in their water.
-Some offer great places for swimming, viewpoints, and nature trails.
-One can hike surrounded by monkeys, tropical birds, and magnificent sights.
+Some offer great places for swimming, viewpoints, and nature trails, and one can hike surrounded by monkeys, tropical birds, and magnificent sights.

-When you are looking down one of Uganda’s crater lakes framed by grasslands, green forest, farms, you miss that these beautiful lakes were the earth powerfully exploded.
+When you look down on one of Uganda’s crater lakes framed by grasslands, green forests, and farms, you miss these beautiful lakes where the earth powerfully exploded.